Glioma

-A glioma is a type of tumor that starts in the glial cells of the brain or the spine.
-Gliomas comprise about 30 percent of all brain tumors and central nervous system tumours, and 80 percent of all malignant brain tumours.
+A glioma is a type of malignant tumor originating in the glial cells of the brain or spinal cord.
+Gliomas comprise about 30% of all brain and central nervous system tumors and 80% of all malignant brain tumors.
+Common subtypes include astrocytoma (cancer of astrocytes), glioblastoma (an aggressive form of astrocytoma), oligodendroglioma (cancer of oligodendrocytes), and ependymoma (cancer of ependymal cells).